Professors Seek Freedom from ‘Anti-Semitic’ Union’s Representation

 Janus Freed Nonmembers from Union Payments, not Representation

+The Supreme Court’s 2018 decision in Janus v.
+AFSCME held that nonmember public employees could not be forced to pay fees to a union.
+The ruling explicitly stated that doing so would violate their First Amendment rights.
 But the Janus decision did not address the reality Avraham and his five co-plaintiffs now faced: As nonmembers, they nonetheless must accept the “exclusive representation” of a union they believe is anti-Semitic.
 They cannot choose other representation or represent themselves with their employer.

-Crucially, the lawsuit argues that “exclusive representation” violates the professors’ First Amendment rights of freedom of speech and association by forcing them to accept representation from a union that they believe hates them.
+In 2022, the Fairness Center, along with the National Right to Work Foundation, filed a federal lawsuit on the professors’ behalf.
+Their goal was to free themselves from the PSC’s unwanted representation.
+Crucially, the lawsuit argues that “exclusive representation” violates the professors’ First Amendment rights of freedom of speech and association by forcing them to accept the representation of a union that they believe hates them.

 In 2023, the professors appealed to the Second Circuit.
 There, they challenged the state’s power to force them to be represented and spoken for by the PSC, despite its rhetoric they disagree with and view as anti-Semitic.
 In the spring of 2024, following the lower courts, the Second Circuit upheld the decision to uphold the state’s power.
-The professors are seeking an appeal to the United States Supreme Court.
+The professors are now seeking an appeal to the United States Supreme Court.

 “New York law shouldn’t provide cover for unions at the cost of individual freedom.
 Nor should it countenance forcing Jews to associate with a union that doesn’t want them around.” –Avraham Goldstein